bludit/documentation-english/developers/developers-basics/index.md

 ```

 ## Flow of loading files for site
-These are the files loaded when some user go to the site.
+These are the files loaded when some user goes to the site.
 ```
 index.php
 	bl-kernel/boot/init.php